John Pringle, Lord Haining: Career

 After the Union with England, Pringle was rewarded for his support of the union by appointment as one of the 45 Scottish representatives to the first Parliament of Great Britain.
 At the first post-union election in 1708, Pringle was elected unopposed to the House of Commons of Great Britain as the Member of Parliament (MP) for Selkirkshire.
 His election was secured with the support of Sir James's son John Murray, who had succeeded his father in 1708.
 This alliance with the Murrays (and their patron the Duke of Queensberry) defined Pringles's political career.
 In 1713 he married Ann Murray, daughter of Sir James Murray and brother of John, with a dowry of 18,000 merks.

 As a reward for supporting the Earl of Oxford, Pringle was appointed in 1711 as joint Keeper of the Signet for Scotland with William Cochrane, a post worth about 30,000 merks per annum to its holder.
 Pringle had to relinquish this lucrative office in 1713, when the Earl of Mar was appointed as Secretary of State for Scotland, and the office of Keeper was reunited with the Secretaryship.

 In 1714, Pringle was one of the 'gentlemen of quality' who endorsed the Privy Council's proclamation of George I as the new king.
 Thereafter, Pringle consistently voted with the Tories in support of the administration, but hankered for appointment to the Court of Session.
 When a vacancy arose in 1725, his case was pressed unsuccessfully by John Scrope, the Secretary to the Treasury.
 However, in 1729, after the death of Lord Pencaitland, Pringle was appointed as a Lord of Session under the title of Lord Haining.
-In Edinburgh he left on the west side of the old Scottish mint adjacent to William Cullen's house.
+In Edinburgh he lived on the west side of the old Scottish mint adjacent to William Cullen's house.